coreos/fedora-coreos-pipeline/HACKING.md

 Once the Jenkins master image is built, Jenkins should start up (verify with `oc get pods`).
-Once the pod is marked READY, you should be able to login to the Jenkins UI at https://jenkins-fedora-coreos.$CLUSTER_URL/
+Once the pod is marked READY, you should be able to login to the Jenkins UI at https://jenkins-fedora-coreos.$CLUSTER_URL/ (`oc get route jenkins` will show the URL).
+As previously noted, any password works to log in as `developer`.

 It may be a good idea to set the Kubernetes plugin to [use DNS for service names](TROUBLESHOOTING.md#issue-for-jenkins-dns-names).